derykmakgill/511/_posts/2019-11-26-craig-sorcerers-stone.md

 “You impertinent boy!“ Snape interrupted, seething.

 “What’s to stop me from suing you if you teach the students these formulas?”
+Craig asked?

-“I…can you show me these patents?”
+“What…can you show me these patents?”

 “I don’t need to prove anything to you here.
 That is what courts are for.
 I will demonstrate it to the Ministry of Magic, not here.
 But if you mix those potions now, I bankrupt you. ”